syrenly/microfrontend/README.md

 # Microfrontend

 👋 Hi!
-This is a demo for an Angular 17 application with dynamic microfrontend: based on the package **@angular-architects/module-federation**, the microfrontend applications will be dynamically loaded through the router.
+This is a demo for an Angular 17 application with dynamic microfrontend: based on the package **@angular-architects/module-federation** an **@nx**, the microfrontend applications will be dynamically loaded through the router.

 Demonstrates webpack 5 Module Federation 17 with Angular 17 and the Angular Router.